 Here amnesia is less a lazy trope and more a means of exploring death which, by its nature, is abstract to us, the living.
 Instead we have these storytelling tools to create a collective definition and shared sentiment, providing a common thematic language.
 Though Angel Beats! sees its protagonist Yuzuru Otonashi trying to regain his memories, it is an outlier series in that he wakes up to discover he is dead and exists now in what is referred to as the Afterlife.
 In this way, the loss of the living self creates a believable means through which memory loss has occurred.
 In attempting to regain his memories he picks apart the mysteries of the Afterlife, indicating that the two are related, and that memory exists outside of what we understand as life.
 Like Elfen Lied, the series presents memory and identity as one and the same, a sort of symbiotic relationship.
 It’s interesting to think that amnesia narratives are perhaps less to do with memory loss and more to do with the loss of the self.

 On a more tangible, and frighteningly real, note is Eden of the East, a high octane mystery which revolves around terror attacks and uses amnesia as an opening hook.
 It begins with an amnesiac, Akira Takizawa, waking up naked outside the White House with nothing to his name except a handgun and a mobile phone.
 Again, much of the plot hangs on his rediscovering his memories, but it’s tied directly into saving Japan from terrorist attacks.
-In this context an individual’s amnesia might instead be the avatar of an entire nation’s, with Japan’s history and relationship with terrorism and complex one.

 Surprisingly, one of the most authentic portrayals of amnesia is found in Dragon Ball Z. Goku became an amnesiac as a child when he fell from his grandpa’s hands and down into a steep gorge.
 The realism comes into play because, unlike characters who end up retrieving their memories, Goku never does and lives his life with a blank in his mind before this time.
-Rather than attempting the impossible an trying to recover these lost memories, Goku goes on living, forging new memories.
+Rather than attempting the impossible and trying to recover these lost memories, Goku goes on living, forging new memories.

 The eidetic end of the spectrum

 Memory loss is far from synonymous with amnesia, with dementia, PTSD, epilepsy and even concussion all having an effect on a person’s recollection and ability to form new memories.
 These don’t come with the same narrative romanticism as amnesia, and therefore aren’t nearly as popular as storytelling tropes, but anime has an all-encompassing fascination with memory.
 At the other end of the spectrum is amnesia’s polar opposite – eidetic memory, or photographic memory as it’s more commonly known.
-Despite having never been scientifically proven the ability captivated creatives and audiences alike after it was popularised in fiction with the world’s greatest detective.
+Despite having never been scientifically proven, the ability captivated creatives and audiences alike after it was popularised in fiction with the world’s greatest detective.
 No, not Batman.
 Sherlock Holmes.

 Anime’s greatest proponent of the uncanny ability is, without doubt, Detective Conan.
 The beloved character and cultural icon possesses a roster of specialist detective skills and superior intelligence rivalling even Holmes.
 Amongst this skillset is a photographic memory which was detailed in the eighth movie, Detective Conan: Magician of the Silver Sky.
 As well as possessing perfect recall, able to remember everything in pristine detail, the plucky sleuth can also rewind the last twenty minutes to revaluate clues and murder scenes.
 While this ability is obviously an invention, it does fictionalise eidetic memory in an interesting way.